InformaticsMatters/virtual-screening/DEVELOPER_GUIDE.md

 `/admin/job-manifest` API endpoint to load your manifest.
 Also, if your manifest or the job definitions it includes changes the administrator will need to use the `/admin/job-manifest/load` endpoint to reload the job manifests.

+## 9. Creating a Nextflow module

+If you want to be able to incorporate your tool into a [Nextflow](https://www.nextflow.io/) workflow then the best approach is to create a [Nextflow module](https://www.nextflow.io/docs/latest/dsl2.html#modules) using Nextflow's [DSL2](https://www.nextflow.io/docs/latest/dsl2.html).
+This allows your module to be easily incorporated into a workflow that uses other modules that we have created.
+This way your module can be used in multiple workflows.

+The those modules can be found under [nf-processes]().
+Take a look at those as examples and at the Nextflow documentation.
+Once you have your module you can look at the `*.nf` files in this directory for examples of how to build a complete workflow out of modules.
+To make your workflow executable in Squonk2 you need to create a job definition as described above.
+Again, look at the existing examples for inspiration.